Good nutrition is important at every stage of your cancer journey.

-Dietitians are experts in a wide range of food and nutrition topics who can answer questions and provide knowledgeable, informed options.
+Dietitians are experts in food and nutrition who can answer questions and provide knowledgeable, informed answers.

-All Dietitians have a University Degree and at least 1250 hours of supervised, hand-on training.
-The title “dietitian” is protected by law, just like physician, nurse or pharmacist.
-“Nutritionist” is not a protected title – that means anyone can use it.
-(Exceptions include Alberta, Nova Scotia and Quebec)
+All Dietitians have a University Degree and at least 1250 hours of supervised, hands-on training.
+The title “Dietitian” is protected by law, just like Physician, Nurse or Pharmacist.
+“Nutritionist” is not a protected title in Ontario – that means anyone can use it, regardless of their eduction.

-Dietitians are members of a provincially regulated profession that has Public Protection as their mandate.
+Dietitians are members of a provincially regulated profession that has public protection as their mandate.
 This is The College of Dietitians of Ontario.

 How can the Dietitian help you?